GREAT WESTERN PHILOSOPHERS: IV

 V. Problems

-A. Does it (log. pos.) give an adequate account of language?
+B. Does it (log. pos.) give an adequate account of language?
 God?
 Headache?
 Ethics!

-B. Morally absurd!
+C. Morally absurd!

-C. V.P. renders scientific language meaningless!
+D. V.P. renders scientific language meaningless!
+Science talks in universals.

-water boils at 212 F
+"Water boils at 212 F"

 1. Can you verify that? i.e. prove it true or false - No!
 It's supposed to be a universal law - i.e. it's supposed to hold true tomorrow.
-The futue will be like the past.
+The future will be like the past.
 No empirical evidence!

-D. The V.P. seems to render itself meaningless!
+E. .
+The V.P. seems to render itself meaningless!

 1. It can't be empirically verified!
 Tee hee!